Chao1009/prad2hvmon/README.md

 ./bin/prad2hvmon -H localhost -p 8765
 ```

 The tunnel must stay open while you use the dashboard.
+WebSocket data is compressed with permessage-deflate (~10× reduction), so the dashboard stays responsive even over slower tunnels.

 ## Dashboard Features